 John Bernetich is an associate in the firm's Denver office.
 Mr. Bernetich focuses his practice on environmental and energy appellate litigation and regulatory counseling.
-He has represented public and private clients in all levels of federal court, including the U.S. Supreme Court, and before federal agencies on issues related to climate change, public lands, natural resources, energy, and the environment.
+He has represented public and private clients in all levels of federal court, including the U.S. Supreme Court, and before federal agencies on issues related to climate change, air pollution, public lands, natural resources, energy, and the environment.
 Mr. Bernetich has advised clients on a range of matters under the Clean Air Act, including the EPA's Clean Power Plan, which limits greenhouse gas emissions from fossil fuel-fired power plants, the Act's stratospheric ozone protection provisions, new and existing source performance standards, and motor vehicle tailpipe emission standards, as well as the National Highway Traffic Safety Administration's fuel economy standards.
 Mr. Bernetich's energy experience includes advising clients on the public participation requirements of the Atomic Energy Act and the U.S. Department of the Interior's federal coal leasing procedures under the Mineral Leasing Act, Surface Mining Control and Reclamation Act, and National Environmental Policy Act.
 Mr. Bernetich advises businesses on generation and transfer of tradeable carbon instruments in various markets, including California's AB32 market.

 Before joining the firm Mr. Bernetich was a law clerk to the Honorable Peter W. Hall of the U.S. Court of Appeals for the Second Circuit and to the Honorable Richard S. Hoffman of the New Jersey Appellate Division.